NEW Insurance Options. Click Here And Find Out If Your Procedure Is Covered

 What is Diastasis Recti?

 First of all, what exactly is Diastasis Recti?
-Also known by the medical term rectus diastasis or diastasis rectus abdominis, it is basically when your “six-pack,” the rectus abdominis muscles, split down the middle.
-This causes a belly that sticks out, especially at the end of the day and after big meals, and typically does not respond to diet or abdominal exercises.
+Also known by the medical term rectus diastasis or diastasis rectus abdominis, it occurs when your “six-pack,” the rectus abdominis muscles, separate down the middle.

 What Causes Diastasis Recti?